Omenranr/rag-video/README.md

 ---

-# Slide 15: Performance Optimization
+# 15: Performance Optimization

-## ⚡ How We Achieve Speed
+## How We Achieve Speed

 ### 1. Frame Sampling
 ```mermaid